The key sentence uttered by FBI Director James Comey today:

 Let’s repeat that for those who need help: Comey says a reasonable prosecutor would not bring a case before a grand jury when all the factors for gross negligence have been met.
 He’s encouraging the Department of Justice to use prosecutorial discretion and not prosecute even though the facts say gross negligence could be found by a grand jury.
 Comey then lies by saying no case exists showing prosecution in a case like this.
 Even though DOJ prosecutors have gone after far less and won.
 Somehow a server full of classified materials is less important than cell phone pictures and notepads.

 How bad was Clinton’s extreme carelessness with American intelligence?
 She endangered American assets, interests, and gave hackers and easy way to get information.
 Top diplomatic communications are highly sought after in the intelligence community.
-1 Everyone wants them.
+[1.
+The US does this also.
+We spied on Israel when Netanyahu came over to speak to Congress.
+Obama was actively looking for correspondence with Israeli officials] Everyone wants them.
 Clinton’s system was not secure and offered those secrets up easily.
 Indeed, in the espionage community, it’s assumed that Russia, China, and Iran ALL have Clinton’s emails.
 We know other countries, some even allies, tried hacking her.
 Some of those emails even contained highly sensitive material indicating what OUR operatives were doing overseas.
 The “Guccifer” hacker everyone talked about in regards to Clinton and DNC hacks is very likely to be a Russian covert operation.
 In other words: Clinton endangered US operatives and assets in the field.